-This page will be regularly updated as new information is received
+This page is regularly updated as new information is received

 For information on global efforts to manage this outbreak, visit the WHO website for current situation reports on COVID 19.